 Pee for the Peonies

 In 2021 and 2022, we applied a treated, sanitized urine-derived fertilizer (UDF) from Brattleboro, VT to peony beds 24 & 26 (control beds: 25 & 27).
 Nutrients were applied in accordance with soil tests.
 In 2023 we did not fertilize.
-In 2024, we fertilized with UDF from our urine separation system on U-M’s north campus and created a 0.2 : 0.4 : 0.4 NPK product.
+In 2024, we fertilized with UDF from our urine separation system on U-M’s north campus and created a 0.2-0.4-0.4 NPK product.
 We applied to one of two peony pairs in all four beds (24, 25, 26, 27).
-In 2025, we continued by applying fertilizer to one of two peony pairs but made a stronger NPK product with ratio 1.2 : 2.3 : 2.3.
-The changes in NPK ratio come about as we have upgraded our processing equipment and learned how to concentrate more efficient.
+In 2025, we continued by applying fertilizer to one of two peony pairs, but made a stronger NPK product with a ratio of 1.2-2.3-2.3.
+The changes in NPK ratio come about as we have upgraded our processing equipment and learned how to concentrate more efficiently.
+In 2026, we increased the UDF NPK strength further to 3-4-5.

-While the fertilizer needs for peonies are modest, our primary goal is to direct attention to how nutrients flow through our community, regenerative food-nutrient cycles, and how urine recycling can be part of a more sustainable future.
+While the fertilizer needs of peonies are modest, our primary goal is to focus on how nutrients flow through our community, regenerative food-nutrient cycles, and how urine recycling can contribute to a more sustainable future.

 “Pee for the Peonies” is a partnership between University of Michigan researchers in the department of Civil and Environmental Engineering and the Matthaei Botanical Gardens and Nichols Arboretum.